-One of the best ways to start offense is to use jump kicks against your opponent due to them having large hurtboxes and being advantageous on block.
-Jump kicks, while they’re great on block, are very difficult to hit confirm because they are single-hitting attacks.
-This can usually happen if your opponent attempts to anti-air your jump, but reacts too late and gets hit at the very last second.
-Being unable to hit confirm jump attacks means that you will be giving up a potential combo.
+One of the best ways to start offense is to use jump kicks against your opponent due to them having large hitboxes and being advantageous on block.
+Jump kicks, while great on block, are very difficult to hit confirm because they are single-hitting attacks.
+This can usually happen if your opponent attempts to anti-air your jump but reacts too late and is hit at the very last second.
+Being unable to hit confirm jump attacks means that you will be giving up potential damage.

-Jump kicks become a much more offensive tool using this method because if they are blocked then you will be at an advantage, and if they hit then they can be confirmed into a combo.
+Jump kicks become a much stronger when using this method because if they are blocked then you will be at an advantage, and if they hit then they can be confirmed into a combo.
 Make sure to take advantage of this so that you do not leave any damage on the table.